 As mentioned earlier, SNMP V3 is a more secure SNMP protocol.
 In this part, the users will be able to set a password and an encryption key to enhance the data security.
 When choosing this option, the users can configure SNMP V3's authentication and encryption.
 MD5 (Message-Digest algorithm 5) is used for authentication password and DES (Data Encryption Standard) is used for data encryption algorithm.
-Figure 2.139 shows the SNMP V3 Authentication Setting'options.
+Figure 2.137 shows the SNMP V3 Authentication Setting'options.
 The users can view existing SNMP V3 users' setting on the upper table where it provides information about user name, authentication type, and data encryption.
 The users have an option to remove existing SNMP V3 user by clicking on the Remove button in the last column of each entry.
 To add a new SNMP V3 user, the users have to select the user Name from the dropdown list which can be either Admin or User.
 Then, the authentication password with a maximum length of 31 characters has to be entered in the Auth.
 Password field and re-entered again in the Confirmed Password field.
 Note that if no password is provided, there will be no authentication for SNMP V3.
-Finally, the encryption key with a maximum length of 31 characters can be entered in the Auth.
-Password field button to update the information on the managed switch.
+Finally, the encryption key with a maximum length of 31 characters can be entered in the Encryption Key and re-entered again in Confirmed Key field.
+After filling all the required fields, please click on Add button to update the information on the managed switch.
 Table 2.35 lists the descriptions of SNMP V3 settings.